Explore health content from A to Z.

 Don’t lift anything heavier than 10 pounds for 4 weeks.

-Don’t drive until you are free of pain and no longer taking narcotic pain medications.
+Don’t drive until you are free of pain and no longer taking opioid pain medications.
 This may take 2–4 weeks.

 Eat a healthy, well-balanced diet.